python-ffmpegio/python-ffmpegio/docsrc/adv-args.rst

 Specification of FFmpeg Argument dict :code:`ffmpeg_args`
 =========================================================

-:py:mod:`ffmpegio` run the FFmpeg subprocess with :py:func:`ffmpegio.ffmpeg.run` or :py:func:`ffmpegio.ffmpeg.run_sync`.
-Both of these functions take an argument :code:`ffmpeg_args`, a plain dict object, to define the full FFmpeg command line options:
+FFmpeg command can be invoked directly with :py:func:`ffmpegio.ffmpeg.run` or :py:func:`ffmpegio.ffmpeg.run_sync` functions.
+Both of these functions support the full assortment of FFmpeg command line option arguments, which can be specified via :code:`ffmpeg_args`, a plain dict object.

+The FFmpeg command line options structure:

 .. code-block:: bash

   ffmpeg [global_options] {[input_file_options] -i input_url} ... \
       {[output_file_options] output_url} ...

-All the options and urls are mapped to :code:`ffmpeg_args`:
+All the options and urls are mapped to :code:`ffmpeg_args` by:

 .. code-block:: python